YanqiangLi/NanoNm/README.md

 # NanoNm

-Machine Learning Methods used to detect the 2'-O-methylation in Nanopore directive RNA-seq
+Machine Learning Methods used to detect the 2'-O-methylation in Nanopore direct RNA-seq

 # Step0.
 Install the conda environment first
 conda env create -f Nanopore.environment.yml #install conda environment

 # Step1.
 Extract the features of Nanopore directive RNA-seq of rRNA.
 # $id means sample of each fast5 file